specialist in digestive health since 2008

 Food intolerances are common, with more than 20% of people in Western countries suffering from a food intolerance.
 A correct diagnosis of a food intolerance is important so that you do not have to avoid foods unnecessarily.
 This can cause deficiencies.
 For example, there are many people who think they react to gluten and then avoid all gluten-containing products, but a real diagnosed gluten intolerance (celiac disease) is very rare.

-identifying a food intolerance
+Identifying a food intolerance

 The symptoms of food intolerances don’t always emerge right after eating and sometimes can take several hours to come about.
 This makes it difficult to pinpoint the culprit and often leads to unnecessary restriction of foods.
 By diagnosing a food intolerance, it can reduce your symptoms, diversify your diet, and bring back the joy of eating.